 Graduating from Student to Professional

-July 2, 2009 — Scott Rauguth, Academic Marketing Manager
+July 2, 2009 — Scott Rauguth, Product, Partnership and Publishing Programs Manager, Partnerships

 As a fan of cars, I find that even when I am perfectly happy with my vehicle, I check car lots and classifieds and car-dealer ads.
 This began in college when I had to drive a car that, let me just say, was not a high-performance vehicle.
 It got me from point A to point B most of the time, but it always needed work and I never knew when it would break down and leave me stranded.
 I always dreamed of driving a really nice automobile.

 Working at Wolfram Research, I have many times heard the analogy of Mathematica as a high-performance computational engine.
 The high-performance phrase takes me back to cars and I wondered, what kind of car would Mathematica be?
 In my mind, it would clearly be something very fast that has a great engine under the hood but is easy to drive.
 A car I would’ve liked to have had in college.
 Then I thought about how many students have access to Mathematica, which is much like a college student driving a brand-new sports car.
 It has more than enough power for most applications, and using it can make you look good.

 Around graduation time I was thinking of what would happen if as a graduate you began your career but, like most students, had to go without a car.
 There would be places you would need to be, and sometimes, there would be places that you just couldn’t get to at all.
 You might experience a dip in productivity, to the point of keeping you from accomplishing things.